ForestAdmin/documentation-user-guide/collections/segments.md

 Forest Admin gives you a second option to create segment: SQL queries.&#x20;

+{% hint style="info" %}
+To enable this feature in agents v2, your developers have to add a connection name to the datasources on which you want to execute live queries segments.

+After that, you must select on which one you want to run the query.
+{% endhint %}

 {% hint style="warning" %}
 **Query** **mode** is only available for databases which support SQL.\
 \